Edem2326/CIPHR-FISH/README.md

 3. Load/Read the reference binary/mask images (E.g. Acav_train_M2_new_BW, Aver1_train_M2_new_BW,....).

-4.Use this code to extract the foreground pixels intensity information.
+4. Use this code to extract the foreground pixels intensity information.

 [build_training_set.m](/build_training_set.m) - a function for extracting and saving all your training data set and compiling it not a single table/matrix for model training.